i18next/i18next-parser/README.md

 - Parses a single file or a directory (recursively or not)
 - Parses template files (support for jade, handlebars and data-i18n attribute in html)
 - Creates one json file per locale and per namespace.
 - Remove old keys your code doesn't use anymore and place them in a `namespace_old.json` file.
-It is usefull to avoid losing translations you may want to reuse.
+It is useful to avoid losing translations you may want to reuse.
 - Restore keys from the `_old` file if the one in the translation file is empty.
 - Support most i18next features:
     - Handles context keys of the form `key_context`
     - Handles plural keys of the form `key_plural` and `key_plural_0`
     - Handles multiline array in catalog
 - Is a stream transform (so it works with gulp)
+- Supports es6 template strings (in addition to single/double quoted strings) with ${expression} placeholders

 ---